 My professional “career” has been as varied as it has been bumpy.
 I have been employed in fast food restaurant and with a moving company the first few years after high school.
 I finally figured out I wanted to be an engineer and went back to school.
 My focus at university was electronics but I really enjoyed the diversity of hardware and software applications that micro-controllers offer.

 To that end my post college career started out at a small product development and manufacturing firm designing and manufacturing industrial control products (not PLC machines).
 I was the “embedded hardware and software” guy.
 There was only one other electrical engineer and he was not involved with embedded systems.
-Specifically we designed products with micro-controllers (Intel, MicroChip, and Motorola) at the core. … Continue reading
+Specifically we designed products with micro-controllers (Intel, MicroChip, and Motorola) at the core.
+In those … Continue reading

 Project Manager and Talent